- Monthly maintenance fees are easily waived

 Truist Bank vs. Bank of America

-Bank of America gives its customers the option of earning higher APYs on its savings accounts by becoming a Preferred Rewards member, while Truist doesn’t have a competing structure in place.
-However, Truist offers a savings account that has no minimum opening deposit, no monthly maintenance fees and no minimum daily balance requirement.
-On the other hand, Bank of America’s savings account requires a $100 minimum opening deposit and charges an $8 monthly maintenance fee if you don’t maintain a minimum daily balance of at least $500.
+Bank of America, Member FDIC, gives its customers the option of earning higher Annual Percentage Yields on its savings accounts by becoming a Preferred Rewards member, while Truist doesn’t have a competing structure in place.
+However, Truist offers a savings account that has a lower minimum opening deposit, monthly maintenance fee and minimum daily balance requirement than Bank of America’s.
+Bank of America’s Advantage Savings account requires a $100 minimum opening deposit and charges an $8 monthly maintenance fee if you don’t maintain a minimum daily balance of at least $500.

 Truist Bank vs. Chase

-Chase has a much bigger branch network than Truist Bank — over 4,700 versus Truist’s approximately 2,100.
+Chase has a much bigger branch network than Truist Bank.
 However, Chase does not offer a money market account and Truist Bank does.
 Money market accounts typically allow account holders to write checks directly from the account, while you have to initiate a withdrawal or transfer to access savings account funds.

 Access to affordable banking products and services and the convenience of banking at a branch or online are the foundation of Truist Bank.
-While you may be able to find higher APYs elsewhere, things like the bank’s free savings account and a large network of branches may make banking here worth it.
+While you may be able to find higher APYs elsewhere, this bank works well for people who would benefit from a free savings account and a large network of branches.

 - What kind of bank is Truist?

-- Truist is now the seventh-largest bank in the U.S due to the merger between two major financial institutions -- BB&T and SunTrust.
-You'll find over 2,100 branches and an online banking experience.
+- Truist is now the seventh-largest bank in the U.S. due to the merger between two major financial institutions -- BB&T and SunTrust.
+You'll find over 2,500 branches and an online banking experience.